anoopsarkar/nlp-class/hw0.md

 at the bottom left of the page.

 Make sure you do not change the default setting of `Private`.
-Your repo must be visible only to yourself and your group members.
+Your repo must be visible only to yourself and your group members

 **You must not give access to your repo to any other students except your group members**.

 Plagiarism is a serious academic offense.

 Your repo has now been created.
 You will be taken to a web page for